 Asset Forfeiture by Lakeland Police Department

-Any seizure made by an officer with the Lakeland Police Department must company with both Florida law and the policies and procedures established in LPD’s General Orders.
+Any seizure made by an officer with the Lakeland Police Department must comply with Florida law and the policies and procedures established in LPD’s General Orders.
+Other law enforcement agencies in Polk County, including the Polk County Sheriff’s Office, have similar rules for seizing property for forfeiture proceedings.

 Defendants in civil forfeiture proceedings are not entitled to the appointment of counsel.
 In re Forfeiture of $2,311.45 U.S. Currency, 559 So.
 2d 717, 718 (Fla.
 1st DCA 1990).
 Law enforcement agencies know that and use it to their advantage.

-But you do have the right to retain your own attorney to protect your rights and fight to get your seized property back quickly.
+But you have the right to retain your own private attorney to protect your rights and fight to get your seized property back quickly.
+Your attorney might take the case on contingency, meaning you pay nothing unless they get your property back.

 Attorneys for Property Seized for Forfeiture in Lakeland, FL